OPUS4/opus4-bibtex/README.md

 #### Base rule classes

 OPUS4 supports several ways to create custom rule implementations.
+Each rule class has to implement the interface `RuleInterface`.

-A custom rule implementation can be created by a class that extends one of the following base rule classes:
+A custom rule implementation can be defined by creating a class that extends one of the following base rule classes:

 | Base Class Name       | Description |
 |-----------------------|-------------|